-The term is self-explanatory right?
-Wrong.
-While it may be defined as simply the diet of the Mediterranean region, the initial scientific definition is this: The Mediterranean Diet reflects the food patterns typical of Crete, much of the rest of Greece, and southern Italy in the early 1960s.
+The Mediterranean Diet reflects the food patterns typical of Crete, much of the rest of Greece, and southern Italy in the early 1960s.
 Dietary data from Greece and Italy show that in the recent past the inhabitants of these countries enjoyed the lowest recorded rates of chronic diseases and the highest adult life expectancy following an eating pattern like the one discussed below.
+It is not simply the diet of the Mediterranean region, but based on the initial scientific definition it is the diet in specific locations of the Mediterranean.
 The healthfulness of this pattern is corroborated by epidemiological and experimental nutrition research.

 There are over 20 countries border the Mediterranean Sea with very different cultures and several differences in their diets.
 Many of the diets across the Mediterranean are not consistent with the Mediterranean Diet pattern even within the same country as has been noted by researchers.
 Scientific evidence exists mainly for the diets of of Greece, Italy and Spain, this tighter definition helps us provide more specific guidelines and thus making the diet easier to follow.

 1948: The first ever study of the now known Mediterranean diet happened in Crete.
 In 1948 the Greek government invited the Rockefeller foundation to investigate how to raise the standard of living in post war Crete.
 The study was very thorough and it was discovered that the diet of the Cretans was nutritionally adequate compared to the U.S. nutrition standards.
 This came as surprise to the Cretans and the foreign investigators.
 The diet was made up of wild greens, fruit, herbs, beans, plenty of olive oil and wine with very little meat.